ItsLaszlo/tech_notes/React.md

 ## Key Terms

+### JSX

 ### Component
 Reusable module that renders a part of an overall app.
 They can be big or small but are clearly defined and serve a single obvious purpose
-*Rules:*
-- Use pascal case ex) App, List, AcceptButton
+*Rules:* Use pascal case for functions ex) App, List, AcceptButton

+- Component props: A means of passing data into a React component.
+Props can only be passed from parent components down to child components.
+Flow of data is unidirectional.
+- Attributes: just like HTML attirbutes but different name at times because reserved words in JS
 \*\*\*\*\*\*\*\*\*\*